looeee/discoverthreejs-site/markdown/book/first-steps/physically-based-rendering.md

 ### Direct Lighting

 In this chapter, we'll add the `DirectionalLight`, which simulates light from the sun or another very bright far away source.
-We'll come back to {{< link path="/book/first-steps/ambient-lighting/" title="ambient lighting" >}} later in this section.
+We'll come back to [ambient lighting]({{< relref "/book/first-steps/ambient-lighting" >}} "ambient lighting") later in this section.
 There are a total of four direct light types available in the three.js core, each of which simulates a common real-world source of light:

 - **`DirectionalLight` => Sunlight**